Open Inguinal Hernia Repair (Herniorrhaphy, Hernioplasty)

 Mesh patches of synthetic material are now being widely used to repair hernias (hernioplasty).
 This is

-especially true for hernias that recur and for large hernias.
+especially true for large hernias and for hernias that reoccur.
 Patches are sewn

-over the weakened area in the abdominal wall after the hernia is pushed back
+over the weakened area in the abdominal (belly) wall after the hernia is pushed back

 into place.
-The patch decreases the tension on the weakened abdominal wall,
+The patch decreases the tension on the weakened belly wall,

 reducing the risk that a hernia will recur.